Inspire

 Argyros College Leads in Innovation with Shah Family’s Major Gift

-A gift from The Shah Happiness Foundation will fund the Shah Family Endowed Chair in Innovativeness within Chapman University’s George L. Argryos College of Business and Economics.
+A gift from The Shah Happiness Foundation will fund the Shah Family Endowed Chair in Innovativeness within Chapman University’s George L. Argyros College of Business and Economics.
 This phila

 December 6, 2023